Kelli Brown: Macarthur Rams

 In 2023, Brown signed for National Premier Leagues NSW Women's (NPL NSW Women's) club Macarthur Rams.
 In the 2023 season, Brown scored 30 goals in 31 games, finishing as the second highest goalscorer in the league and helping the club to win the grand final after a second-place finish in the league.

 Return to Wellington Phoenix

 Brown returned to Wellington Phoenix for the 2023–24 season.
 She made eight appearances but scored no goals and made no assists.

 Perth Glory

 Brown signed for A-League Women club Perth Glory ahead of the 2024–25 season.
 During her maiden season, she made 13 appearances, scored five goals made and two assists.

 Newcastle Jets

 Following the conclusion of her contract, Brown joined Newcastle Jets for the 2025–26 A-League Women season.
+In August 2026, the club announced Brown's departure at the conclusion of her contract.

 International career

 Brown played for the New Zealand national under-17 team at the 2018 FIFA U-17 Women's World Cup in Uruguay.
 She was a key member of the squad and helped New Zealand finish third in the tournament.

-For the senior national team, Brown has made four appearances and is yet to score a goal for her country.
+For the senior national team, Brown has made nine appearances and scored 3 goal for her country.
+On 27 February 2026, Brown scored a hat-trick against Samoa in an 8–0 win for the Football Ferns as part of the 2027 FIFA Women's World Cup qualification (OFC) campaign.